 The Coffee Bean

-The coffee bean is a seed of the coffee plant, which grows on bushes and trees.
+Every cup starts life as a coffee bean.
+The bean is the seed of the plant, which grows on bushes and trees.
 The trees bear red or purple fruit, known as cherries.
 Inside each cherry is a coffee bean.

 The bean typically contains two stones.
-If there is only one stone, or seed – which happens in only around 10-15% of cases – it’s known as a peaberry.
-Or a caracol, Spanish for snail.
+When there is only one stone, or seed – which happens in only around 10-15% of cases – it is known as a peaberry or a caracol, which is Spanish for snail.

 The former accounts for an estimated 60% of worldwide coffee production, the latter around 40%.
-Arabica is the higher quality product.
+Used in most premium coffees, including ours at JayandCo, the Arabica bean is the higher quality of the two.
+More likely to be found in generic and instant coffee brands, the Robusta bean, whilst still pleasant, often lacks the flavour profile of an Arabica.

-The journey from farm to cup (or mug) is what determines the taste, aromas and flavours you experience.
+The journey from farm to cup is what determines the taste, aromas and flavours you experience.

-The first people you want to thank for your daily brew are the hard-working farmers, on plantations and smallholdings.
+The first people to thank for your daily brew are the hard-working farmers on plantations and smallholdings.
 According to the Fairtrade Foundation, around 125 million people worldwide depend on coffee for their livelihoods.
 Around 25 million smallholder farms produce 80% of the world’s coffee.
+That’s a lot of beans!

-Coffee seeds are usually planted in large beds in shaded nurseries.
-This may be on a plantation, farm or smallholding.
-When you see the phrase ‘single origin’ it means the coffee has been produced from a single farm or location (not a blend of coffees ‘chucked together’ from all over the place).
+As mentioned above the coffee bean is not a bean at all but is, in fact, a seed.
+The seeds are planted in large beds in shaded nurseries on a plantation, farm, or smallholding.
+When you see the expression ‘single origin’, it means the coffee has been produced from a single farm or plantation, rather than a blend of beans farmed from a variety of locations.

 Seedlings are well watered and shaded from the sun, to get them ready for permanent planting.
 Planting typically takes place during the wet season, as the soil remains moist as the roots take hold.